 War Memorial Auditorium

-Originally built to honor the Tennesseans who fought in the First World War (1914-1918) and memorialize the 3,400 who perished, the auditorium became the performance home of the Nashville Symphony (1925-1980) and the Grand Ole Opry (1939-1943).
+Built to honor the Tennesseans who fought in the First World War (1914-1918) and memorialize the 3,400 who perished, War Memorial Auditorium became the performance home of the Nashville Symphony (1925-1980) and the Grand Ole Opry (1939-1943).
 That legacy has continued—the pop culture in one era becomes a part of WMA’s colorful history in the next.
 Whatever the decade or style of music, hundreds of celebrity artists have performed here—David Bowie as Ziggy Stardust, Procol Harem with opening act The Eagles, Ray Charles, Liberace, Jim Croce, KISS, R.E.M., Barry Manilow, Mumford & Sons, Jason Mraz, Them Crooked Vultures, The Dead Weather, Robert Plant, and more.
-At War Memorial Auditorium, history is always in the making.
+Now the home of Nashville House Concerts, Music City's latest live music variety show, War Memorial Auditorium is always making history.
 For the most updated listing of events at this historic venue, WMArocks.com.

 |Name||Space Capacity||Meeting Capacity||Banquet Capacity||Reception Capacity||Room Dimensions||Square Footage||Ceiling Height||Theatre Capacity||Classroom Capacity||Group Capacity||Level|